D. Bartholomew G. Kreiner D.D.S.

 Central Incisors: The two large teeth in the middle of the mouth.

 Central Tooth: The two upper and two lower teeth in the very center of the mouth.

 Cephalometric X-rays: A procedure used to make precise measurements for braces.

 Clenching: The forceful holding together of the upper and lower teeth, which places stress on the ligaments that hold the teeth to the jawbone and the lower jaw to the skull.

 Complete Denture: replaces all of the upper teeth and/or all the lower teeth.

 Complex Rehabilitation: The extensive dental restoration involving 6 or more units of crown and/or bridge in the same treatment plan.
-Using full crowns and/or fixed bridges which are cemented in place, your dentist will rebuild natural teeth, fill in spaces where teeth are missing and establish conditions which allow each tooth to function in harmony with the occlusion (bite).
-The extensive procedures involved in complex rehabilitation require an extraordinary amount of time, effort, skill and laboratory collaboration for a successful outcome.
+Using full crowns and/or fixed bridges that are cemented in place, your dentist will rebuild natural teeth, fill in spaces where teeth are missing and establish conditions that allow each tooth to function in harmony with the occlusion (bite).
+The extensive procedures involved in complex rehabilitation require an extraordinary amount of time, effort, skill, and laboratory collaboration for a successful outcome.